gem/oq-engine/doc/manual/oq-manual.rst

 configuration file.
-As the surface of the rupture is set explicitly, no rupture floating occurs, and, as in the case of the characteristic fault source, the rupture surface can be defined as either a single planar rupture, a list of planar ruptures, a simplefaultsource geometry, a complexfaultsource geometry, or a combination of different geometries.
+As the surface of the rupture is set explicitly, no rupture floating occurs, and, as in the case of the characteristic fault source, the rupture surface can be defined as either a single planar rupture, a list of planar ruptures, a *Simple Fault Source* geometry, a *Complex Fault Source* geometry, or a combination of different geometries.

 Comprehensive examples enumerating the possible configurations are shown
 below: